-Any major wildfire event caused by Liberty would be considered an emergency situation, and activation of the CEMP would be in place.
+Any major wildfire event in Liberty's service territory would be considered an emergency situation, and activation of the CEMP would be in place.
 Post-incident lessons learned meetings and documentation would be generated and circulated, with resulting emergency preparedness improvements shared in training sessions with key personnel in the company.